walles/moar/README.md

 TODO (before trying to get others to use it)
 --------------------------------------------
-* If we crash with a stacktrace, print an URL where it can be reported

 * Enable sideways scrolling using arrow keys.

 * Make sure we can search for unicode characters